temple-geography/GUS-5073-Geovisualization/README.md

 # GUS-5073-Geovisualization

-## 1. Configure the environment of anaconda environment for Python
+## Week 3.
+Configure the environment of anaconda environment for Python

+For Mac user, just open your terminal, and then type in